-The Student Administration Team are responsible for the administration and maintenance of the student records for all students studying at the College.
+The Student Administration team are responsible for the administration and maintenance of the student records for all students studying at Imperial.
 This includes enrolments, programme transfers, interruption of studies, withdrawals and processing of examination entry for research degree students.
 The team also use this information to fulfil reporting duties to the Student Loans Company and Transport for London, as well as other external bodies.

-The Team is responsible for the processing of student results and awards on the student record system as well as the production and distribution of academic transcripts and certificates of award.
+The team are responsible for the processing of student results and awards on the student record system as well as the production and distribution of academic transcripts and certificates of award.